Friday, March 30, 2012

 Friday, March 23, 2012

-Hunger Games finds its Mark
+Hunger Games Finds Its Mark

 Ah, the Hunger Games.
 I remember when I read the first book I stayed up until 4 in the morning to read it.
 Now I'm staying up late to express my own opinion on the film adaption before it is altered by another's point of view.
 Keep in mind that no movie will ever match my vision of the book--unless I had all the money in the world and was directing it.
 This review will look at this film and try not to compare it to experience of reading the book.